Michigan Gov. Gretchen Whitmer pushes targeted tax cuts after State of the State address

 “It is our seniors and working families that need the relief the most,” Whitmer said.
 “It is the most equitable way to ensure we’re putting money in people’s pockets that will end up in our economy that will boost and support and strengthen our economy for everyone’s benefit.”

-Those are the targeted tax cuts, and State Senate Finance Committee Chair Jim Runestad says Whitmer shouldn’t be picking and choosing who gets relief.
+Those are the targeted tax cuts, and State Senate Finance Committee Chair Jim Runestad said Whitmer shouldn’t be picking and choosing who gets relief.

 “What we really need for seniors is an across-the-board tax cut,” Runestad said.